 Before her on a bench, Adi lay sleeping.
 Something about his posture looked unusual.
 He was not stretched out as one might expect a sleeping child to be.
 His pose seemed unnatural.

 As Rama watched, Masumi picked something up.
 She held it carefully against her son’s ankle.
 Rama did not see what it was until she suddenly put all her weight into it.
 It was an arrow.

 Masumi had stabbed her son, who Rama now clearly saw had been drugged.
 Working quickly, with intense emotion nearly blocking her, she used the blade of the arrow to cut the tendon.

 Rama rushed into the room, but the deed was done.
 Adi would never walk normally again.
 Masumi had collapsed into a state of heavy sobbing.
 Rama asked her urgently, but quietly, “What have you done?”

 “I have saved his life!” she said.

 Masumi had taken a big chance.
 If the authorities in the army understood that she had maimed her son, they probably would have killed her.
 They might even have killed him as a warning to anyone else who might have the idea of doing such a thing.
 But he was young enough that they probably would not pay much attention to him for years.
 By the time they did, the wound would have long since healed.
-The scar would be the jagged sort of thing that the arrows they used left, and they would be told he had been shot accidentally at an early age by a soldier.
-So in her intense despair, she had hope for her little boy.
+The scar would clearly be from a very old injury.
+When they were told he had been shot accidentally at an early age by a soldier, they would have had no reason not to believe it.
+So in her intense despair, she had created a hope for her little boy.

-Everyone knew what had happened, when they saw Adi, but no one ever spoke of it.
+When they saw Adi, everyone knew what had happened, though no one ever spoke of it.
+He had to learn to walk again, after he healed.
+When he did it was a painful, slow process.
 Rama saw the perplexed look on his face when he tried to run, as he had loved to do, and found he could not.
-He had to learn to walk again, and when he did he did it painfully and slowly.
 But he would be able to father children and see them grow.

 ❦ ❦ ❦